oVirt/ovirt-site/source/uncategorized/virt-to-date.html.md

 ## Introduction

-virt-to-date is a simple tool which mainly built for managing upstream GIT repositories, and allows simple creation of up-to-date, local, yum repository.
+virt-to-date is a simple tool which mainly built for managing upstream GIT repositories, and allows simple creation of up-to-date, local, yum repository. please note that tool is only supported for Fedora based machine, other distros will be supported in the future.

 Virt-to-date main functionalities are: